 Fees/Permits?
 The Mirror Lake Highway charges a $6 fee for a 3 day pass.
 It’s free if you have an annual Mirror Lake Hwy or American Fork Canyon pass, or free if you have an annual National Park Pass.
 No permit is required.

 Driving up and over Mirror Lake Highway, I usually see Mountain goats.
 They are typically out feeding in the early morning or evening.
 I was happy to see a baby goat in the bunch!

-0.2 miles past the Stillwater Campground, there's a dirt road off to the right.
-You'll turn here, and see the sign for Christmas Meadows which is 4 miles at the end of this road.
-The road is in decent shape - even my little Sonata was able to make it (slowly).
+0.2 miles past the Stillwater Campground, there’s a dirt road off to the right.
+You’ll turn here, and see the sign for Christmas Meadows which is 4 miles at the end of this road.
+The road is in decent shape – even a small car can make it (slowly).